GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         vs30 = 800
         Z1 = -999
         Z25 = -999
+        up_or_down_dip = 1 # 1 = up-dip, 0 = down-dip

-        # Characterise earthquake for the region of interest
+        # Characterise earthquake for the region of interest as finite rupture
         [source_properties]
-        strike = -999
+        trt = 'ASCR' # Specify a TRT string from ASCR, InSlab, Interface, Stable, Upper_Mantle, Volcanic, Induced, Induced_Geothermal ztor = 'None' # Set to string of 'None' to NOT consider strike = -999
         dip =  60 # (Albania has predominantly reverse faulting)
         rake = 90 # (+ 90 for compression, -90 for extension)